Limmen/csle/README.md

 co-designed to provide an environment where it is possible to train and evaluate reinforcement learning agents on practical problems in cyber security.

 The platform can be used to implement different use cases.
-Each use case consist of an emulated infrastructure (used for evaluation), and a MDP/POMDP interface.
+Each use case consist of an emulated infrastructure (used for evaluation), and a MDP/POMDP interface for training agents.
 For example, the platform can be used to study the use case of intrusion prevention and train a reinforcement learning agent to prevent network intrusions by attackers in real-time.